ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 Specifies how a trajectory should be output to a file.

+Allows to define:

-Allows to define the path to the file, precision of the floating point numbers, HDF5 chunk size and compression of the HDF5 datasets.
+- path to the file,
+- precision of the floating point numbers,
+- HDF5 chunk size,
+- compression applied to the HDF5 datasets
+- logging level of the converter run.

 For trajectories, MDANSE supports only the MDT format (HDF5).